-Google Duo is a straightforward and simple video calling app from Google.
+Google Duo is a straightforward and simple video-calling app from Google.
 It’s simple to use but that doesn’t mean you would know everything about it.
 Here are some Google Duo tips and tricks to help you.
 Learn how to download Google Duo call history and access it contacts from the phone.
 Also, we’ll check Google Duo privacy settings to make the most of this amazing video-calling app.

 Google Duo Tips and Tricks